Skip to content

 • Multi-fstab: each fstab is an independent FilesystemTable service with its own protocol keyspace.
 Flysystem Bundle wires individual filesystems keyed only by name.

-• Protocol-keyed routing: filesystems inside a fstab are resolved at runtime via $table->for(new Protocol('...')), so application code can hand-off across protocols without knowing service ids.
+• Mount-protocol routing: filesystems inside a fstab are resolved at runtime via $table->for('warehouse') / $table->for($path), so application code can hand-off across protocols without knowing service ids.

-• Factory tag: filesystem protocols are pluggable via a standard flow_filesystem.factory DI tag; third-party libraries can ship their own factory without bundle changes.
+• Factory tag: filesystem types are pluggable via a standard flow.filesystem.factory DI tag; third-party libraries can ship their own factory without bundle changes.

 • CLI commands: flow:filesystem:* ship with the bundle and operate on any configured fstab.
 Flysystem Bundle does not ship any console commands.